11.3: Brain Tumors

 Tumors can also be categorized as primary tumors, which start within the brain, and secondary or metastatic tumors, which are caused by cancer cells that break away from a primary tumor somewhere else in the body and spread to the brain.
 Metastatic tumors are more common than primary tumors in the brain and occur more often in adults than in children.

 Symptoms.
 Brain tumors cause many different symptoms, and they depend on tumor type, location, size, and rate of growth.
 In infants, the most obvious sign of a brain tumor is a rapidly widening head or bulging crown (see Figure 3 for an image of a bulging skull in an adult).
 In older children and adults, a tumor can cause headaches, seizures, balance problems, and personality changes.
 As with all brain damage and neurological disorders, the effects are location-specific.
 For example, a tumor in the frontal lobe might contribute to poor cognition or inappropriate social behavior; a tumor in the cerebellum might cause poor balance and movement control; a tumor in emotional regions might cause new bouts of inappropriate laughter or rage.
-A good friend reported no symptoms until his face and head swelled up after a flight; an emergency MRI revealed a tennis-ball sized meningioma (a tumor in the meninges surrounding the brain; see Figure 3 for a meningioma in another person).
-Retrospectively, he said he may have had some coordination deficits (e.g., causing him to lose to his brother in golf); the tumor was surgically removed and he has resumed “trouncing” his brother in golf.
+A good friend of author MH reported no symptoms until his face and head swelled up after a flight; an emergency MRI revealed a tennis-ball sized meningioma (a tumor in the meninges surrounding the brain; see Figure 3 for a meningioma in another person).
+In retrospect, he noted possible coordination deficits, that for example may have caused him to lose to his brother in golf.
+The tumor was surgically removed and he has resumed “trouncing” his brother in golf.

 Black and white cross section of the human head demonstrating the meningioma of the sagittal sinus isolated.